Frequently Asked Questions

 • If companies are including the Coalition’s list of key search terms in block filters

-As highlighted in the Coalition’s 2020 Progress Report and 2021 Progress Update, disruption is occurring across online platforms.
+As highlighted in the Coalition’s 2024 report, disruption is occurring across online platforms.
 Given the nature of illicit activity and the global dependence on web-based platforms, there is much more work to be done.
 As the Coalition’s efforts expand, the analytics used to track that progress will reflect those efforts.

 What has the Coalition achieved to date?

-Since launching in 2018 with 21 companies, the Coalition has grown to include 47 company partners with more than 11 billion user accounts around the world.
-To date, member companies have reported blocking or removing more than 11 million listings that violate prohibited wildlife policies.
+Since launching in 2018 with 21 companies, the Coalition has grown to include 40 member companies comprising more than 50 of the world’s most popular digital apps and platforms.
+To date, member companies have reported blocking more than 24.1 million listings that violate prohibited wildlife policies.
 Company members such as Facebook, Pinterest, TikTok and Douyin have launched in-app pop up alerts to educate users of their policies.
 Many platforms now have reporting pathways specifically for suspicious wildlife content, enabling companies to better track action against these items and use the information to enhance automated systems.
-Volunteers in the Coalition’s Cyber Spotter program helped to identify more than 11,000 prohibited wildlife listings for review by company members.
+Volunteers have helped to identify more than 38,000 prohibited wildlife listings for review by company members.
 Alongside efforts to enhance enforcement, companies have launched joint user messaging campaigns on World Elephant Day, Global Tiger Day, and World Sea Turtle Day to educate users about the issue.
-More information can be viewed in our 2020 Progress Report and 2021 Progress Update
+More information can be viewed in our 2024 Progress Update.

 What else needs to be done to solve the broader issue of illegal wildlife trade online?